 - Expand the use of the 5A’s resources to additional sites in Ohio.

-- Reduce prenatal smoking rates in Ohio.
+- Reduce caregiver smoking rates in Ohio.

 Throughout this site, healthcare professionals and programmatic staff will find resources designed to support them in implementing or improving tobacco cessation services within their organization.
 Resources for providers is available on the Provider Resources page.
 Consumer Resources can be accessed on the Help to Quit page.